All Episodes

 We all know it means same pay or some of the same jobs as men.

-But why not extend us out to true real equality where women who maybe want to be in the front lines of combat, we can have all women apply or register with selective service.
+But why not extend this out to true real equality where women who maybe want to be in the front lines of combat, we can have all women apply or register with selective service.

 Perhaps we could have women be treated in divorce custody cases the same as a man, no preferential treatment.